Pre-Money Valuation of a Startup

 Don’t assume that the valuation is permanent

-Interested to find the pre-money valuation of your Startup?
+Interested in finding the pre-money valuation of your Startup?

 One way to accurately evaluate your startup is through the help of tools.
 Online tools will prevent miscalculation, omission, and other errors that can happen by mistake when calculating the traditional way.
 Eqvista provides you with tools through which you can evaluate your company without mistakes and helps you determine a close to an accurate value.
 Check out our 409a valuation services or contact us today!